Am I the Same Girl: Swing Out Sister version

-The vocal version "Am I the Same Girl?" had its most successful incarnation via a 1992 remake by Swing Out Sister, recorded for the album Get in Touch with Yourself.
-The group's vocalist Corinne Drewery has acknowledged Dusty Springfield as a major influence; however, it was a chance hearing of the original Barbara Acklin version at a Manchester disco specializing in Northern soul that convinced Drewery and her Swing Out Sister partner Andy Connell to remake "Am I the Same Girl?".
+The vocal version of "Am I the Same Girl" had its most successful incarnation via a 1992 remake by British pop group Swing Out Sister, recorded for their third album, Get in Touch with Yourself (1992).
+The group's vocalist Corinne Drewery has acknowledged Dusty Springfield as a major influence; however, it was a chance hearing of the original Barbara Acklin version at a Manchester disco specializing in Northern soul that convinced Drewery and her Swing Out Sister partner Andy Connell to remake "Am I the Same Girl".

-Released as the lead single from the album, "Am I the Same Girl?" gave Swing Out Sister their highest UK chart ranking since their inaugural chart singles in 1986–87, the Top Ten hits "Breakout" and "Surrender"; peaking at number 21.
-The track had more impact in continental Europe, peaking at number eight in Germany, and number 15 in the Netherlands.
-"Am I the Same Girl?" also represented a strong comeback for Swing Out Sister in the US, where it was released in September 1992 and reached number 45 on the Billboard Hot 100 — the track's peak on the Cashbox Pop 100 was number 32 — while reaching number one on the Adult Contemporary chart.
+Released in March 1992 by Fontana Records as the lead single from the album, "Am I the Same Girl" gave Swing Out Sister their highest-charting UK single since 1987, peaking at No. 21.
+The track had more impact in continental Europe, peaking at No. 8 in Germany and No. 15 in the Netherlands.
+"Am I the Same Girl" also charted in the United States, reaching No. 45 on the Billboard Hot 100 while reaching No. 1 on the Billboard Adult Contemporary chart.

-Having recorded two distinct live renditions of "Am I the Same Girl?" which appear on, respectively, Live at the Jazz Café (1993) and Live in Tokyo (2005), Swing Out Sister recorded a new studio version of the song for their 2012 album Private View.
+Having recorded two distinct live renditions of "Am I the Same Girl" which appear on, respectively, Live at the Jazz Café (1993) and Live in Tokyo (2005), Swing Out Sister recorded a new studio version of the song for their 2012 album Private View.